SansBae/Phising-Go/README.md

  </p>
 <p align="center">
   <img src="Logo.png" width="100">
-  Anonymous is a decentralized international hac acktivist group formed in 2003.
-Its members can be distinguished in public by wearing a Guy Fawkes mask or commonly known as V for Vendetta
+  Phishing is a method of committing fraud by tricking the target with the intention of stealing the target account.
+Phishing can be said to steal important information by taking over the victim's account for a specific purpose.
 </p>
 <p align="center">
   <a href="https://www.gnu.org/software/bash/">